Idaho

 Is it illegal to fly a drone over my neighbor's house in Idaho?

 Simply flying over the property is not itself illegal under Idaho Code 21-213.
-The statute is triggered when the operator uses the drone to intentionally surveil, record, or photograph a specifically targeted person or property without consent, for the purpose of publishing or publicly disseminating the image.
-Repeated low flights without a publication purpose may still support a separate trespass or nuisance claim under Idaho common law.
+The statute is triggered when the operator uses the drone to intentionally surveil, record, or photograph a specifically targeted person or property without consent; publication or public dissemination of the footage is not required.
+Repeated low flights that do not target a specific person or property may still support a separate trespass or nuisance claim under Idaho common law.

 Can I sue someone for flying a drone over my property in Idaho?

-Yes, if the drone was used to surveil, record, or photograph you or your property without written consent for the purpose of publication or public dissemination.
+Yes, if the drone was used to intentionally surveil, record, or photograph you or your specifically targeted property without your written consent; publication or public dissemination of the footage is not required to trigger a claim.
 Idaho Code 21-213 lets you recover the greater of $1,000 or your actual damages, plus attorney's fees and litigation costs.

 Does Idaho police need a warrant to fly a drone over my property?